Almost everyone knows that for the majority of jobs, you need a clean criminal history.

 Felons are pretty easily accepted for such a position that usually has flexible working hours.

-Cooks generally work in a team and under quite a lot of stress.
+Cooks generally work in a team and are under quite a lot of stress.

 They also need to be able to work rather fast as well.